 60s British films are increasingly available on DVD, and it was fascinating to note, when re-reading Robert Murphy's 'British Sixties Cinema' recently, that he had been unable to see two films - A Place to Go and The Small World of Sammy Lee - which are both now freely available on DVD (I have both of them).
-In that spirit here is a round up of some of the more interesting releases and the companies involved, with the page having been last updated in July 2015.
+In that spirit here is a round up of some of the more interesting releases and the companies involved, with the page having been last updated in April 2022.

 Renown films have issued a lot of DVDs, particularly B-movie crime films, at their website www.renownfilms.co.uk, and if you join their film club (free to join) you they sometimes have 5 DVDs for £20, working out at £4 a DVD.
 As some of them are double bills, this works out at only £2 a film, which is excellent value.
 Here are some of the films I've bought from them:

-Most of the British films they show are obviously ones from their DVD list, although at around the same time, maybe as a direct response, Movies4Men are showing a lot of such films at the time or writing late at night, such as Serena, Impact and Blind Spot.
+Most of the British films they show are obviously ones from their DVD list, although at around the same time, maybe as a direct response, Movies4Men are showing a lot of such films at the time of writing late at night, such as Serena, Impact and Blind Spot.